 In a nutshell, a “spit” is a giant permanent sandbar that juts out into the ocean.
 This particular spit is called Goose Spit Park and is broken into three sections: the skinny Balmoral Beach, the large H.M.C.S.
-Quadra, and the tiny and mysterious native reserve.
+Quadra, and the tiny and mysterious indigenous reserve.

 Once on the “cove” side of the Spit you’ll find a sheltered lagoon with lots of birds, interesting plants and a view of the Comox Glacier and Mount Washington.
 One of the photos in the gallery is taken looking north of the lagoon.
 I rather like it because it reminds me of a jigsaw puzzle photo.

-You can do a 1.5 hour hike around the entire park, which we’ll probably do when La Niña is older and able to walk that distance.
-There are hikers who do an entire loop from the Comox Port, around the Spit counter clockwise, and back to the town centre via the Mack Laing Interpretive Trail.
+You can do a 1.5-hour hike around the entire park, which we’ll probably do when La Niña is older and able to walk that distance.
+There are hikers who do an entire loop from the Comox Port, around the Spit counter-clockwise, and back to the town centre via the Mack Laing Interpretive Trail.
 I can’t imagine how long this would take but it would be one heck of a nice hike.